inspec/inspec/docs-chef-io/content/inspec/resources/http.md

 ### proxy

-`proxy` may be specified to set the proxy uri / proxy hash or disable proxy settings to be read from environment varaible.

-`proxy` parameter can be use to set the `URI` of the proxy including username and password for e.g. `http://user1:password@www.example.com`.
-Note this will not work for Windows remote target, user hash to provide proxy values for Windows.
+Specify a `proxy` to test by passing in the proxy URI or a hash of the proxy URI, a username, and password.
+Specify `disable` to ignore a proxy set as an environment variable.

+You can include the username and password in the `proxy` parameter:

-    describe http('http://localhost:8080/ping', proxy: "http://user1:password@www.example.com:3128") do
+    describe http('http://localhost:8080/ping', proxy: "http://username:password@www.example.com:3128") do
       ...
     end

-Make sure if you have special characters in the `URI` then that needs to convert into the UTF8 for e.g. if proxy password has special character like `@` for e.g. "bar@123" need to set as "bar%40123"
+The `proxy` parameter also accepts proxy options in hash format:

-    describe http('http://localhost:8080/ping', proxy: "http://user1:bar%40123@www.example.com:3128") do
+    describe http('http://localhost:8080/ping', proxy: { uri: 'http://www.example.com:3128', user: 'username', password: 'proxypassword'}) do
       ...
     end

-`proxy` parameter also accpets the proxy options in hash format (Special character conversion is not needed if you providing the password having special character in hash format.) for e.g.

-    describe http('http://localhost:8080/ping', proxy: { uri: 'http://www.example.com:3128', user: 'user1', password: 'proxypassword'}) do
-      ...
-    end

-Note : For Windows remote target system proxy values needs to be provided in the hash format.

-`proxy` can be set to `disable` to ignore the proxy set in the environment variable.
+Use `disable` to ignore the proxy set in the environment variable:

     describe http('http://localhost:8080/ping', proxy: 'disable') do
       ...
     end

+{{< note >}}

+Windows remote targets do not accept username and password values in a string; use the hash format instead.

+{{< /note >}}

+{{< note >}}

+Special characters in the URI must be converted to their UTF-8 equivalent when passed in to the `proxy` parameter as a string.
+For example, the string `http://username:bar@123@www.example.com:3128` must be passed in as `http://username:bar%40123@www.example.com:3128` instead.

+Special characters may be passed into the hash format without conversion to UTF-8 characters.

+{{< /note >}}

 ## Properties